sagnikbanerjee15/Abridge_old/README.md

 run_abridge --test --output_directory $PWD/abridge_tests --cpu $CPU
 ```

 This command will execute abridge with all possible parameters and with two different input files.
+There are more than 2000 commands that will execute.
+So please give it plenty of time and as many cores you can spare.

 # Compress

 ## Compress a single RNA-Seq file

-`abridge`
+`abridge` is developed

 ### Lossless compression